-By integrating ESPE with the aid of the EFI gateway it is possible to bidirectionally transmit configuration, status and diagnostics functions from the ESPE to the bus system PROFINET IO PROFISATE.
+By integrating ESPE with the aid of the EFI gateways it is possible to bidirectionally transmit configuration, status and diagnostics functions from the ESPE to bus systems, e.g. PROFIBUS PROFISATE, PROFIBUS DP, PROFINET IO PROFISATE, Ethernet TCP/IP and CANopen.

-Using the EFI gateway, one or more ESPE or even entire applications realized with safety controllers can be integrated into, for example, an (F)PLC.
+Using the EFI gateways, one or more ESPE or even entire applications realized with safety controllers can be integrated into, for example, an (F)PLC.